 Students will receive up to 12 credits towards their law degree.
 Only the credits and not the grades will transfer per ABA requirements.
-The acceptance of any credit or grade for any courses taken at the Universidad de Chile, including externships and other clinical offerings, is subject to determination by the WCL, Office of the Registrar.
-WCL students will be enrolled in courses specifically geared to exchange students.
+The acceptance of any credit or grade for any courses taken at the Universidad de Chile, including externships and other clinical offerings, is subject to determination by the AUWCL Office of the Registrar.
+AUWCL students will be enrolled in courses specifically geared to exchange students.

-- Bio ethics and Law
+- Environmental Law

-- Sociology of Law
+- International Economic Law

-- Telecommunications Law
+- Public International Law